Walter Duranty

-Walter Duranty (25 May 1884 – 3 October 1957) was an American journalist who served as Moscow bureau chief of The New York Times for fourteen years (1922–1936) following the Bolshevik victory in the Russian Civil War (1917–1923).
+Walter Duranty (25 May 1884 – 3 October 1957) was an Anglo-American journalist who served as Moscow bureau chief of The New York Times for fourteen years (1922–1936) following the Bolshevik victory in the Russian Civil War (1917–1923).

 In 1932, Duranty received a Pulitzer Prize for a series of reports about the Soviet Union, eleven of which were published in June 1931.
 He was later criticized for his subsequent denial of the widespread famine (1930–1933) in the USSR, most particularly the Holodomor.
-Beginning in 1990, there were calls for the Pulitzer board to revoke Duranty's prize.
-The Pulitzer Board declined to revoke the award and in 2003 said the articles which it examined in making the award did not contain "clear and convincing evidence of deliberate deception".
+Beginning in 1990, there were calls for the Pulitzer Board to revoke Duranty's prize.
+The board declined to revoke the award and in 2003 said the articles which it examined in making the award did not contain "clear and convincing evidence of deliberate deception".

 Early life and career

-Duranty was born in a middle-class Merseyside family to Emmeline (née Hutchins) and William Steel Duranty.
+Duranty was born in a middle-class Lancashire family to Emmeline (née Hutchins) and William Steel Duranty.
 His grandparents had moved to Birkenhead, on the Wirral Peninsula in Cheshire, from the West Indies in 1842 and established a successful merchant business in which his father worked.
-He studied at Harrow, one of Britain's most prestigious public schools, but a sudden collapse in the family business led to a transfer to Bedford School.
-Nevertheless, he gained a scholarship to study at Emmanuel College, Cambridge, where he graduated with a first-class degree.
+He studied at Harrow, one of Britain's most prestigious public schools, but a sudden collapse in the family business led to a transfer as a day boy to Bedford School in 1899.
+He gained a scholarship in 1903 to study at Emmanuel College, Cambridge, where he graduated with a first-class degree.

 After completing his education, Duranty moved to Paris, where he met Aleister Crowley and participated in magic rituals with him.
 Duranty became involved in a relationship with Crowley's mistress, Jane Cheron, and eventually married her.

 In Magick Without Tears, Crowley terms Duranty "my old friend" and quotes from Duranty's book, I Write as I Please.

 During World War I, Duranty worked as a reporter for The New York Times.
 A story Duranty filed about the Paris Peace Conference of 1919 gained him wider notice as a journalist.
 He moved to Riga, Latvia, to cover events in the newly independent Baltic states.